AGPLCZ/LC4-67/README.md

 ---

 #### Standalone Pair - Should be used together
-Files that are self-contained and don't require any additional dependencies:
+Files that are self-contained and** don't require any additional dependencies **(combined into one file):
 - `index.html`
 - `index7.html`